Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • History

-In traditional Iranian society, Zoorkhaneh was a sacred place to exercise and raising moral thoughts.
-Some scholars believe that the zoorkhaneh was organized in the 7th century by Pourya-ye Vali who was the popular wrestling champion.
-The Safavid era was a period of growth in the sport, especially ancient sports.
-Also, Pahlevani and zoorkhaneh rituals were bold during the Qajar era, but the advent of gums during the Pahlavi era this kind of arena get old-fashioned.
+In traditional Iranian society, the Zoorkhaneh was a sacred place to exercise and raise moral thoughts.
+Some scholars believe that the zoorkhaneh was organized in the 7th century by Pourya-ye Vali, who was the popular wrestling champion.
+The Safavid era was a period of growth in the sport, especially in ancient sports.
+Also, Pahlevani and zoorkhaneh rituals were bold during the Qajar era, but with the advent of gums during the Pahlavi era, this kind of arena became old-fashioned.

 • Architecture of Zoorkhaneh

 The shape of the building was similar to Tekyeh (a place where Shiite Muslims gather to mourn) and ancient fire temples.
-This similarity refers to traditional beliefs about Ayyār that comes from the ancient culture of the Iranian.
+This similarity refers to traditional beliefs about Ayyār that come from the ancient culture of the Iranians.
 Ayyār is a person associated with a class of warriors in Iraq and Iran from the 9th to the 12th centuries.
 The equivalent of Ayyar is chivalrous in English.
-The building of Zoorkhaneh is usually foursquare with a dome above it to enter the sunlight and fresh air.
+The building of Zoorkhaneh is usually square with a dome above it to let in the sunlight and fresh air.

 • Zoorkhaneh Equipment